Rosso84/Quizgame-SAP-FullStack-Webapp-in-ReactJS/readme.md

  If you get any errors:
  1. Try to create a folder and name it 'node_modules'.This will be filled with all the modules needed to run the applicaiton which is reffered to in package.json.
- 2. Try to delete packa-Lock file and install again.
+ 2. Try to delete package-Lock file and install again.

 Once finished run 'yarn run dev' or 'yarn run start' to run it locally, then go to localhost:8080 on a browser.